 After I moved into my current and bigger home, I called dibs on a spare room with windows overlooking the backyard.
 This has served as my home office since I started my own business as a solo lawyer and productivity coach.
 I use it to do focused work on client matters.
 The closed door is a signal to my family that I’m at work and should not be disturbed.
 Although this doesn’t stop my two young children from calling out for my attention, I routinely go to this office when playtime or family time is over and work needs to begin.

 For long-term remote work, it’s good to have a well-functioning desk and comfortable chair for ergonomics.
 A desk that allows you to easily adjust the height for typing, writing or reading, while standing or while seated in a chair can be pricey, but worth the benefits.
+While chairs like the Steelcase Gesture and Herman Miller Aeron are in the high-end price range, they offer the widest range of adjustability, which helps to improve mental sharpness and physical health.

 To create good feng shui and improve energy flow, you arrange your work equipment so you face into the room and have a wall or screen behind you.
 This gives you a clear field of vision and helps you feel protected from behind.
 This is known as the commanding position in that you have a view of the door or room when you’re at your desk.